NerdLang/nerd/README.md

 For help, use `--help`

+# Check syntax

+You can only check syntax without compilation with argument `--check`.

 # Project management

 if `--single` is not specified, NectarJS will create a `project.json` file in the project directory.